-Complementary and alternative medicine (CAM) is the popular term for health and wellness therapies that have typically not been part of conventional Western medicine.
-Complementary means treatments that are used along with conventional medicine.
-Alternative means treatments used in place of conventional medicine.
+Complementary and alternative medicine (CAM) is the popular name for health care practices that traditionally have not been part of conventional medicine.
+In many cases, as evidence of efficacy and safety grows, these therapies are being combined with conventional medicine.

 Explore Mayo Clinic studies testing new treatments, interventions and tests as a means to prevent, detect, treat or manage this disease.